gaiaus/ICF/reform/call_to_action english (on-chain version).md

 WHEREAS, the ICF's failure to provide stakeholders with timely, comprehensive reports on significant asset changes and management strategies undermines accountability and breaches its fiduciary duty as a not-for-profit foundation; and

-WHEREAS, there are concerns about potential misuse of funds, including allegations of embezzlement, which, if proven, would violate civil and criminal laws; and
+WHEREAS, there are concerns about potential misuse of funds, including allegations of misappropriation and embezzlement, which, if proven, would violate civil and criminal laws; and

 2.7 	**EROSION OF STAKEHOLDER TRUST**